 We know that voting is critical to ensuring a healthy, safe, and empowered future for us, our families, and our communities.
 We also know that new challenges to the voting process posed by the COVID-19 global pandemic, along with pre-existing systemic and historical barriers to the voting booth for communities of color, have made our collective commitment to civic engagement even more critical this election year.

 As one of the oldest and largest women’s organizations in the country, we are especially committed to doing our part to make sure women get to the polls and that our experiences and needs are valued, represented and made a priority to those we elect to public office.
 That’s why we’re working with 200+ YWCAs across 45 states and Washington, D.C. to help build political power in our communities.

-Make sure you, your friends and loved ones are registered to vote, be sure to double-check your registration, and make sure to show up to the polls!
+Make sure you and your friends and loved ones are registered to vote, be sure to double-check your registration, and develop a plan for voting well in advance of the election – whether that be voting by mail, voting early, or showing up to the polls on November 3rd!
 Click on the buttons below to get started.

 This is your voice, your vote, your future.

 PLEASE NOTE: it is important to verify your registration information and your state’s voting process through your local election office’s website for the most reliable, up-to-date information.
 Due to COVID-19, some voting requirements and options in your state may shift in the coming months.

 - REGISTER TO VOTE!
 And if you’re already registered, remember to double-check to confirm your voter registration is still active and update your registration if you’ve moved or your name has changed.